-Abstract collection for CinC 2016 has now closed.
+Abstract collection for CinC 2017 is now closed.

 Potential contributors are invited to submit, as an essential requirement, an abstract consisting only of text.
 They have the option of submitting, in addition, a similar abstract with the same title but in a PDF format in which equations, tables, illustrations, etc. can be included.